-According to the New York website:
+According to the New York Department of Taxation and Finance:

 A Nonresident of New York is an individual that was not domiciled nor maintained a permanent place of abode in New York during the tax year.